Arthur William Baynham (1856-1905)

 Census - 1871

-Arthur William and his younger brother George are working as ‘spare boys’ in the nearby glass works where their father Jeremiah is also working.
+Arthur William and his younger brother George were working as ‘spare boys’ in the nearby glass works where their father Jeremiah was also working.

-On 10th November 1876 his sister Louisa Mary died of tuberculosis, unmarried and aged just 23.
+On 10th November 1876 his oldest sister Louisa Mary died at home in George Street of tuberculosis, unmarried and aged just 23.

-In the spring of 1879 Arthur William married Elizabeth Pye, daughter of Edward Pye and Eliza Barrett, in West Bromwich.
+On 5th May 1879 Arthur William married Elizabeth Pye, daughter of Edward Pye and Eliza Barrett, in the West Bromwich parish church.

 Marriage Certificate of Arthur William Baynham and Elizabeth Pye - 5th May 1879

-Edward was a glass blower, so perhaps he and his future son-in-law had worked together at the glass works?
+Edward had been a glass blower, so perhaps he and his future son-in-law had worked together at the glass works?

 Census - 1881